hawkticehurst/stellar/docs/reactivity.md

 The `$state` directive allows you to define a piece of reactive state in HTML that is then made accessible within JavaScript.
 If you're coming from another web framework, a new concept to become familiar with is that state is automatically initialized based on the existing text content of a stateful element.

-When trying to understand a reactive state declaration the following code should be interpreted in the following way:
+When trying to understand a reactive state declaration, the following code...

+```html
+<p $state="text">Hello world!</p>
+```

+...should be interpreted in the following way:

 - The paragraph element is marked as stateful via the `$state` directive
 - The name of the state is `text` and can be accessed in JavaScript by calling `this.text`
 - The initial value of the state is the string "Hello world!"

-```html
-<p $state="text">Hello world!</p>
-```

 ![HTML based state diagram](../assets/html-based-state.png)